FAQ

 Can the city submit additional non-English materials?

-The Stage B report must be completed in English.
-The nominated city may submit additional supporting documents in other languages, however only materials in English will be considered for evaluation.
+The main submission report must be completed in English.
+You may submit additional materials in English or other languages for reference.

 What type of demonstration projects are eligible?